-As I walked through the Volkshotel front doors I had to do a double take.
-Inside I found a lively bar and busy workspace, neither of which resembling anything close to your typical hotel lobby.
+As I walked through the Volkshotel front doors I had to do a double-take.
+Inside I found a lively bar and busy workspace, neither of which resembled anything close to your typical hotel lobby.
 Confused, I asked at what I assumed was the front desk if I was indeed at the Volkshotel.
 This should give you a taste of just how unique this hotel is… and we haven’t even gotten past the lobby.

 Work hard, play hard

 The Volkshotel theme of “for the people” is best on display in the lobby.
 There you will find a large workspace, breakout rooms, and conference areas for all to use.
 Local students and digital nomads can be seen at all hours taking advantage of the free Wi-Fi and inspiring space.

 I want to live here.

 Volkshotel is, of course, much more than a place to have a coffee and work on a paper.
 The lobby bar was lively at 7 PM on the Thursday I checked in and the club in the basement goes all night.
 Then there is the bar on the roof top floor with spectacular views of the city.
 Although I didn’t sample the epic nightlife the weekend I was there, I did notice the after effects in the eyes of fellow guests at breakfast the next day.